alphagov/inside-government-admin-guide/creating-documents/add-associations.md

 #### Associations for publications and consultations

-* Tag to policy/policies all publications and consultations except transparency data.
+* Tag to policy/policies all publications and consultations where possible, except transparency data, fatality notices and FOI releases.
 You should know your sponsoring department's policies and be aware which content relates to which policy.
 * Tag to topic/topics only if you cannot identify a policy - this acts as a back-up (tagging to topics is coming soon).
 * Tag to organisations and alternative format providers in all cases (this will default to your own organisation).
 You should already be aware of your alternative format provider.
 These fields are mandatory.
 * Tag to document series to help users to find content.
 You may wish to [create a document series](http://alphagov.github.io/inside-government-admin-guide/editing-other-pages/document-series.html) for your content and related documents, but be aware that document series form an information architcture for your organisation, so they can't be created in an ad hoc way.